Procurement Performance & Development

 • Scrum Teams.

 The Product Owner is the voice of the customer.
 In the procurement context, many times, the business owner.

 The Scrum Master tracks the project's progress, removes barriers, and mitigates delays.
 This could be the CPO or sourcing project manager in the sourcing context.

 Scrum Teams involve experts from across the organization needed to complete the project successfully.
 A successful cross-functional team can include stakeholders, subject matter experts, IT, legal, and finance.
 To proactively deliver results, they all need to fully understand the marketplace and external factors relating to the topic or category of spend involved.

+Suppliers and customers are sources of information and are likely to be aware of potential pitfalls or disruptions.
 Therefore, keeping your eyes and ears open for supplier and customer feedback and insights is critical.

-3. Agile scoping and specification
+3. Practice agile scoping and specification

 Being agile is to be more fluid and flexible.
 The speed is partly achieved by improving the quality of the engagements with stakeholders and being less rigid in designing tight specifications, allowing for more scope for innovation when approaching suppliers.